 Box C: Employer's Information.
 This identifies the name, address, city, state, and zip code of your employer.
 The address may show your company's headquarters rather than their local address.

 Box E: Employee's Name.
 This identifies your full name (first name, middle initial, and last name).
-If your name has changed, you might want to ask your company to update their records with your new name, and re-issue your W-2.
+If your name has changed, you might want to ask your company to update their records with your new name.

 Box F: Employee's Address.
 This identifies your address, city, state, and zip code.
 If you have recently moved, the address might be a former address.

 Box 1: Wages, tips, and other compensation.
 Box 1 reports your total taxable wages or salary for federal income tax purposes.
 This figure includes your wages, salary, tips you reported, bonuses, and other taxable compensation.
 Any taxable fringe benefits (such as group term life insurance) are also included in your Box 1 wages.
 Box 1 does not include any pre-tax benefits such as savings contributions to a 401(k) plan, 403(b) plan, health insurance, or other types of pre-tax benefits.
 The amount from box 1 is reported on Line 7 of Form 1040 or 1040A or on Line 1 of Form 1040EZ.
 If you have several W-2 forms, add up the box 1 amounts and place the total on those tax form lines.

 Box 2: Federal income tax withheld.
 Box 2 reports the total amount withheld from your paychecks for federal income taxes.
 This represents the amount of federal taxes you have paid-in throughout the year.
 The amount from box 2 is reported on Line 62 of Form 1040, on Line 36 of Form 1040A, or on Line 7 of Form 1040EZ.
 If you have several W-2 forms, add up the box 2 amounts and place the total on those tax form lines.